 In connection with the CuraGen Merger, effective October 1, 2009, the Company (i) issued 15,722,713 shares of common stock of the Company, or 0.2739 shares, in exchange for each share of outstanding CuraGen common stock, plus cash in lieu of fractional shares (the "CuraGen Exchange Ratio"), (ii) assumed all of the CuraGen Stock Options and (iii) assumed the CuraGen Debt.
-The Company acquired CuraGen to gain access to a pipeline of oncology-focused antibodies, including CDX-011 currently in Phase 2 clinical development for the treatment of breast and melanoma cancer, and cash, cash equivalents and marketable securities of \$70.3 million.
+The Company acquired CuraGen to gain access to a pipeline of oncology-focused antibody-drug conjugates, including CDX-011 currently in Phase 2 clinical development for the treatment of breast cancer and melanoma, and cash, cash equivalents and marketable securities of \$70.3 million.